-Pregnant Vegans at Risk for Iodine Deficiency,
+Transcript: Pregnant Vegans at Risk for Iodine Deficiency

 These considerations therefore “raise concerns about the iodine status of pregnant women and women of reproductive age who are not consuming dairy products.”
-So, last year they concluded, “Iodine levels among U.S. women should be monitored, particularly among subgroups at risk.”
+So, last year they concluded: “Iodine levels among U.S. women should be monitored, particularly among subgroups at risk.”
 Good idea, so this year they did it: “Iodine Status and Thyroid Function of Boston-Area Vegetarians and Vegans.”
 How did they do?

-What about the vegans?
+What about vegans?
 78.5.
 That’s not good.
-The findings suggest that U.S. vegans may be at risk for iodine intake.Therefore: “vegan women of child-bearing age should supplement with 150mcg of iodine daily.”
+“U.S. vegans may [therefore] be at risk for iodine intake.”
+Therefore: “Vegan women of child-bearing age should supplement with 150 micrograms of iodine daily.”

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.